Sparse Gaussian Process Potentials: Application to Lithium Diffusivity in Superionic Conducting Solid Electrolytes: Sparse Gaussian process regression potentials

+where $k_{mm}$ is the covariance matrix amongst ${z}$, $k_{nm}$ cross covariance between $X$ and $z$, and $k_{\ast m}$ between $x^\ast$ and $z$.
+Using the Woodbury matrix identity, this results in a predictive mean given by

-It is worth noting that if $k(\breve{\mathrm{z}}, \breve{\mathrm{z}})$ in the above expression is replaced by $\gamma^{-2}\mathbb{I}$, this formalism will be reduced to the Bayesian linear regression~\cite{Jinnouchi2019PhaseInference} method.
-Also note that if we substitute $\mu=k(\breve{\mathrm{z}}, \breve{\mathrm{z}})^{-1} w$ in \autoref{eq:reg} it looks like a regression based on $(\mathrm{z}, w)$ (on behalf of $\mathrm{X}, Y$).
+It is worth noting that if $k_{mm}$ in the above expression is replaced by $\gamma^{-2}\mathbb{I}$, this formalism will be reduced to the Bayesian linear regression (BLR) method~\cite{Jinnouchi2019PhaseInference}.
+In linear regression algorithms~\cite{Seko2015First-principlesSensing, Jinnouchi2019PhaseInference}, regardless of a regularization term, the linear system $k_{nm}\mu=Y$ is solved while $\mu$ in \autoref{eq:reg_mu} is the solution of

+where $L$ is the Cholesky factor of $K_{mm}$ and $\mathbf{0}$ is a columnar vector of zeros with length $m$.
+Therefore converting BLR to SGPR is straightforward.
+On the other hand, normal GPR is recovered if we set $z=X$.
+Also note that if we substitute $\mu=k_{mm}^{-1} w$ in \autoref{eq:reg} it looks like a GPR based on $({z}, w)$ on behalf of $({X}, Y)$.
 Therefore this approximation is also called projected process (PP).
-SGPR and PP are distinguished only in defining the loss function for optimizing the hyper-parameters and selection of $\mathrm{z}$.
+SGPR and PP are distinguished only in defining the loss function for optimizing the hyper-parameters and selection of ${z}$.
 In SGPR the variational lower-bound of the true log marginal likelihood introduced by Titsias~\cite{pmlr-v5-titsias09a} should be maximized.
-For inclusion of the forces data in regression, they can be appended to $Y$ if derivatives of the kernel with respect to atomic positions are appended to $U$.
-In the following we will refer to $\mathrm{z}$ as the inducing set of LCEs.
+Inclusion of the forces data in regression is formulated in the Supplemental Material (SM)~\cite{prl_sm}.
 A useful quantity that indicates the covariance loss due to sparsification is

-which is referred to as the spilling factor~\cite{Miwa2016MolecularPotential} but it can also be viewed as the predictive variance of a GPR based on $(\mathrm{z}, w)$.
-After projection, only $\mathrm{z}$ and $\mu$ are needed for making predictions, reducing the computational cost to $\mathcal{O}(m)$ instead of $\mathcal{O}(nN)$.
-This improvement is potentially several orders of magnitude if we also take the forces data into account.
+which is referred to as the spilling factor~\cite{Miwa2016MolecularPotential} but it is also proportional to the predictive variance of a GPR based on $({z}, w)$.

-For a similarity kernel between LCEs, a variation of the smooth overlap of atomic positions (SOAP)~\cite{Bartok2013} is developed which takes advantage of series expansion of Bessel-i functions,~\cite{Watson1995AFunctions} instead of expansion using a set of radial basis functions (see Supplemental Material (SM)~\cite{prl_sm}).
-A package for machine learning of the potential energy surface has been deposited to the github repository~\cite{Ha}.
-Extension to multi-species environments is straightforward~\cite{De2016ComparingSpace}.